Harvie/libpurple-core-answerscripts/README.md

 #libPurple core-answerscripts plugin
   * **Most hackable pidgin plugin!**
   * Framework for hooking scripts to **respond received messages** (and maybe bit more in future) for various **libpurple** clients such as **pidgin or finch**
-  * This simple plugin just passes every single message received by any libPurple-based client (pidgin,finch) to sript(s) in user's home directory...
+  * This simple plugin just passes every single message received by any libPurple-based client (pidgin,finch) to script(s) in user's home directory...
 So **you can add various hooks.**
   * There are already few sample (answer)scripts in ./purple directory, so you can check how easy it is to write some script for pidgin or finch...

 ##What can this do for me?